ErikKassubek/ADVOCATE/doc/trace/replay.md

   - 24: Leak: Leaking WaitGroup was unstuck
   - 30: Send on close
   - 31: Receive on close
+  - 32: Close on close
-  - 32: Negative WaitGroup counter
+  - 33: Negative WaitGroup counter
-  - 33: Unlock before lock
+  - 34: Unlock before lock
   - 41: Cyclic Deadlock
 - tPreLast $\in \mathbb N$ is the tPre of the last element in the replay, e.g. the tPre of the stuck element in a leak.
 Only used to detect if leak replay was successful